turboapps/docs/getting_started/samples/1-java.md

 This will create a new repository in your Turbo Hub account called **simple-java-webserver**, where the newly-pushed image will be placed.

-Note that if you tagged your image in the previous section, use the command: `turbo push simple-java-webserver:1.0`.
+Note that if you released your image in the previous section, use the command: `turbo push simple-java-webserver:1.0`.